 Like windows, doors present a worthy soundproofing challenge.
 Even the most careful installations leave small cracks at the bottom or along the sides of a door.
 Your weatherstripping should keep most air and noise out, but some doors need extra help.
 If you notice light peeking through along the sides or bottom of your door, install door seals or sweeps to fill the gaps.

-Vents, Ducts and Crawls
+4. Soundproof the Vents, Ducts and Crawlspace

 The systems that help you feel comfortable in your home can also be some of the worst offenders when it comes to letting outside noise get in.
 As nice as it is to have an air conditioning system at home, its vents essentially direct outside noise right into your room.